ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 **Windows users:**

-- Windows users should follow the directions described in :ref:`Setup Build Environment on Windows <building-setup-windows10>`.
+- Windows users should follow the WSL setup directions for Windows 10 described in  :ref:`building-setup-windows10_new` or :ref:`building-setup-windows11` for Windows 11 systems .
 This creates a Linux-like environment called WSL/WSL2 from which the user can setup the build environment as explained in :ref:`Setup the Build Environment on Linux/Ubuntu <building-setup-linux>` and then use the instructions in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.

 **Board specific instructions:**